Deception Bay

 Deception Bay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For projections, AreaSearch uses ABS/Geoscience Australia's SA2 area projections released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort where necessary.
-Looking ahead, the suburb is projected to have an above median population growth, with an expected increase of 4,093 persons by 2041, reflecting a total gain of 22.2% over the 17 years.
+This growth was primarily driven by interstate migration contributing approximately 49.0% of overall population gains during recent periods.
+However, all drivers including overseas migration and natural growth were positive factors.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilised.
+Looking ahead, demographic trends project an above median population growth for the suburb of Deception Bay.
+Based on aggregated SA2-level projections, the area is expected to grow by 3,540 persons to reach a total population of approximately 24,542 by 2041, reflecting a gain of 16.5% in total over the 16-year period.

 Frequently Asked Questions - Population